- Ling zhi

-Extracts of reishi were shown to have immunomodulatory (2) (3)(4) (5)(12), renoprotective (9), anti-inflammatory (36), and hepatoprotective (37) properties both in vitro and in vivo.
+Extracts of reishi were shown to have immunomodulatory (2) (4) (5), renoprotective (9), anti-inflammatory (36), and hepatoprotective (37) properties both in vitro and in vivo.
 Clinical studies indicate its benefits in improving lower urinary tract symptoms (LUTS) in men (10) (20), and in exerting mild antidiabetic effects and improving dyslipidemia (29).
-However, randomized controlled trials do not support the use of reishi to address cardiovascular risk factors associated with type 2 diabetes (38) (43), and reishi did not influence blood or anthropometric measurements in patients with fibromyalgia (49).
+However, randomized controlled trials do not support the use of reishi for reducing cardiovascular risk factors associated with type 2 diabetes (38) (43), and reishi did not influence blood or anthropometric measurements in patients with fibromyalgia (49).
 A pilot study of reishi spore powder did not find it helpful in treating patients with Alzheimer’s disease (AD) (1).

-Beta glucans, polysaccharides present in reishi, have demonstrated antitumor and immunostimulating activities (18) (40).
+Beta glucans, polysaccharides present in reishi, demonstrated antitumor and immunostimulating activities (18) (40).
 Its triterpene compounds may inhibit tumor invasion by reducing matrix metalloproteinase expression (16), and tumor metastases by limiting attachment to endothelial cells (17).
-Recent findings indicate that reishi induces natural killer (NK) cell cytotoxicity against various cancer cell lines via activation of the natural cytotoxic receptors (NKG2D/NCR) and mitogen-activated protein kinase (MAPK)-signaling pathways, which result in exocytosis of perforin and granulysin (31).
-Reishi polysaccharides were also shown to increase expression of the major histocompatibility (MHC) class I and costimulatory molecules on melanoma cells, resulting in enhanced antitumor cytotoxicity (32).
-In human ovarian cancer cells, reishi inhibits proliferation by suppressing vascular endothelial growth factor (VEGF) expression and upregulating connexin 43 expression (39).
+Findings also indicate that reishi induces natural killer (NK) cell cytotoxicity against various cancer cell lines via activation of the natural cytotoxic receptors (NKG2D/NCR) and mitogen-activated protein kinase (MAPK)-signaling pathways, which result in exocytosis of perforin and granulysin (31).
+Reishi polysaccharides were shown to increase expression of the major histocompatibility (MHC) class I and costimulatory molecules on melanoma cells, resulting in enhanced antitumor cytotoxicity (32).
+In ovarian cancer cells, reishi induced G2/M phase cell cycle arrest, activated caspase 3 to induce apotosis, increased p53, and inhibited Akt expression (27).

 - Immunosuppressants: Reishi can enhance immune response (8).